Welcome to the Associate Degree of Nursing Program (ADN)!

 Students MUST bring their TSC student ID card and one other form of ID to be admitted to the testing area for the Admission Assessment Exams.

-The most recent HESI scores will be recorded in the entrance grid.
-If a student repeats the HESI, the entire HESI admission exam must be repeated.
-Scores from different HESI exams taken on different dates will not be accepted.
+The most recent TEAS scores will be recorded in the entrance grid.
+If a student repeats the TEAS exam, the entire TEAS admission exam must be repeated.

-The HESI A2 exams are designed to assess prospective nursing students’ academic and personal readiness.
-Entrance into the Nursing program will rank students based on their Reading Comprehension, Vocabulary and General Knowledge, Math, and Anatomy & Physiology scores.
+The ATI TEAS entrance exam is designed to assess prospective nursing students’ academic and personal readiness.
+Entrance into the Nursing program will rank students based on their Reading, Math, Science, and English & Language use, as well as the overall exam score.

 Acceptance into the nursing program is provisional based on the Texas Board of Nursing FBI criminal background check.
 Upon acceptance into the ADN nursing program, students will be instructed to complete the FAST pass process to obtain fingerprints, Texas DPS, and the FBI background check process.
 Students must follow the eligibility guidelines set by the Board of Nursing.
 Please review the “Eligibility to take the NCLEX-RN Examination” in the information packet to answer these questions.
 You must provide a written explanation if you answer “yes” to any of the following questions.